initia-labs/devtools/examples/initia/README.md

 ## OFT Initia Example

 ### Before you begin
-The following pairs may exist:
+The following is a guide for deploying OFT pairs and wiring them to Initia:

 EVM / Initia
 - `NativeOFTAdapter (ETH)` / `OFT`
 - `OFTAdapter (WETH)` / `OFT`
 - `OFT` / `OFTAdapter (uinit)`
 - `OFT` / `OFT`

-The following is a guide for deploying OFT's and wiring them to Initia.

 ## Setup and Installation